ManageIQ/manageiq-design/UX/ui-service/MyServices/design.md

 ## List View
 * A List View is the default view for My Services and it will not show all fields in this view.
 * Bulk actions can be accessed through the button groups at the top of the list.
+* Custom button groups will be added to the left of the standard button groups.
+To conserve space, the button group labels are removed in this view.
+* All actions will also be available in the kebab menu for acting on a single service.
 ![Image of List View.](img/Services-ListView.png)
 * The Service Names are links and will bring the user to a service details page.
 * Resources will be shown for legacy services when a VM, Network, or Storage resource exists.
 For Ansible services, the playbook name should appear for this column instead and for Ansible Tower services, the template name should appear here.